IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 2. Write a program that opens a file (with the `open()` system call) and then calls `fork()` to create a new process.
 Can both the child and parent access the file descriptor returned by `open()`?
 What happens when they are writing to the file concurrently, i.e., at the same time?

    File descriptors are actually inherited across the fork() function, that means both the parent and child can write to the file using the same descriptor.
 That means both the parent and child can access the file.
+The parent and child would also share the same file offeset, allowing them to append one after the other write without resetting.
 This also means that they can both open at the same time, though it would lead to the writes being interleaved and mixed output in the file.

 ```cpp
 #include <stdio.h>